AckerlyXu/heima/articles/best-practices-monitoring.md

 - Tracking issues that occur, from initial report through to analysis of possible causes, rectification, consequent software updates, and deployment.
 - Tracing operations and debugging software releases.

+> [!NOTE]
-> [AZURE.NOTE] This list is not intended to be comprehensive.
+> This list is not intended to be comprehensive.
 This document focuses on these scenarios as the most common situations for performing monitoring.
 There might be others that are less common or are specific to your environment.

 The following sections describe these scenarios in more detail.
 The information for each scenario is discussed in the following format: